-Figuring out whether your child is getting enough sleep during a 24-hour period can be stressful.
+Figuring out whether your child is getting enough sleep during 24 hours can be stressful.
 Every child is different, and if my kid sleeps less than someone else’s kid, I feel panicky, worrying about their mental and physical development.
 There is no exact formula for sleep patterns, but there are some guidelines used to determine what is considered “normal” for each stage and age.

 Recommended Sleep Guidelines for Children by Age

 Newborns and Infants need the most amount of sleep.
 For the first few weeks, they sleep pretty consistently throughout the day.
 Newborns should be taking 3-5 naps a day and 8-9 hours of nighttime sleep.
 Naps will be several hours long, and then the baby will be awake generally 20-40 mins between naps.